-Effective: June 14, 2013
+Eff.
+06-14-2013

 Description.
 This work shall be portland cement concrete pavement or concrete pavement patching for the restoration or repair of historic concrete pavement according to Sections 420, 421, or 442 of the Standard Specifications, except as modified herein.